cstubben/ENAbrowseR/README.md

 ```

-The rest of the guide uses a list of metagenome samples released on March 1, 2016.
+This query returns metagenome samples published on March 1, 2016.
+Seventy columns are returned by default (see `usage$field$sample`) and 40 empty columns are removed.

 ```
 m1 <- ena_search("tax_tree(408169) AND first_public=2016-03-01")